nuxt/awesome/README.md

  - [MODULE-5.com](https://module-5.com/en/) - Industrial company site with portfolio, i18n.
  - [academind.com](https://academind.com) - Online Education Site built with Nuxt.js (and teaching Nuxt.js!)
  - [Holadu.com](https://holadu.com) - Holadu | Find events near you
+ - [Cambridge Epigenetix](https://cambridge-epigenetix.com/) - Cambridge Epigenetix is pioneering the development and application of novel epigenetics-based diagnostics and therapeutics that will revolutionise the way we detect and treat disease

 ### Tutorials